 For optimum performance and safety it is essential that only a proprietary brand LEISURE battery is used and it is suggested to select a battery from the NCC Verified Battery Scheme with a typical capacity of 75 to 120 Ah (Ampere / hours).
-Depending on the prospective use of the caravan the correct type should be selected (A, B or C).
+Depending on the prospective use of the vehicle the correct type should be selected (A, B or C).
 A normal car battery is NOT suitable.
 This battery should always be connected when the system is in use.

 The PSU is configured to work with standard lead acid leisure batteries, and in most cases is also compatible with the latest range of Absorbed Glass Matt (AGM) batteries.
-Before fitting non-standard batteries please check that the charging profile described in 3.3 is suitable for the type of battery by referring to the battery documentation or battery manufacturer.
+The system is also suitable for Lithium batteries with built-in Battery Management Systems BMS).
+Before fitting nonstandard batteries please check that the charging profile described in 3.3 is suitable for the type of battery by referring to the battery documentation or battery manufacturer.